peterhinch/micropython-async/FASTPOLL.md

 Otherwise drivers of such hardware should be designed to avoid hogging, using techniques like buffering or timing.

-The version also supports an `version` variable containing 'fast_io'.
+The version also supports a `version` variable containing 'fast_io'.
 This enables the presence of this version to be determined at runtime.

 It also supports a `got_event_loop()` function returning a `bool`: `True` if